My finances, my projects, my life

 Retiring abroad: what should Luxembourg residents consider?

-Compiled by myLIFE team myWEALTH April 23, 2018 12293
+Compiled by myLIFE team myWEALTH April 23, 2018 14059

 Ideally, planning should begin well before retirement and have been factored into long-term financial planning and structuring.
-Knowing you want to retire abroad can influence the way you manage your assets – for example, you may want to hold less of your money or investments in Luxembourg, and more in your intended destination country.
+Knowing you want to retire abroad can influence the way you manage your assets – for example, you may want to concentrate less of your money or investments in Luxembourg, and more in your intended destination country.

 Pensions and income

 You want to be sure you can enjoy the lifestyle you are expecting in your chosen destination.
 What are the implications for receiving your statutory pension, for example?
-How will you be taxed on any employment-based or other private pension?
+How will you be taxed on any employment-based or other private pensions?

 Luxembourg has one of the world’s most generous statutory pension systems, and most employees will have paid a significant proportion of their salary into the scheme over the years.
 Most countries have reciprocal pension agreements with Luxembourg, but it’s best to check, particularly if you are going somewhere unusual – for example Panama, which is one of the world’s most popular retirement destinations.